 OFCA sections allow members to network and share information with members who share their interests.
 Each section offers a unique array of benefits specifically tailored to meet the needs of its members.
 Sections also spread their professional expertise throughout the fire service community through publications (print and electronic), workshops and conferences, websites and online discussion forums.

-Section 1 – Candidates for President, 1st Vice President, 2nd Vice President, Director-At-Large and Sergeant at Arms
+Section 1 – Candidates for President, President-Elect, Vice President, Director-At-Large and Sergeant at Arms

 Members who desire to be candidates and are qualified in accordance with Article II, Section 2 of the constitution, shall submit their name, membership number, office being sought, a profile of their qualifications, and their platform (not to exceed 300 words) to the Nominations and Elections Committee, in writing by February 1 of the year they are seeking election.
 The Nominations and Elections Committee shall certify the eligibility of candidates for the election.

-The offices of President, 1st Vice-President, and 2nd Vice-President, shall be for a one year term.
+The offices of President, and President-Elect shall be for a two-year term.
+The office of President-Elect shall be elected in even-numbered years.
+The office of Vice-President shall be elected in odd-numbered years for a two-year term.
 The office of Sergeant-at-Arms shall be elected in even-numbered years for a two-year term.
 The three At-Large Directors shall serve three-year terms, with one At-Large Director elected each year.